trimble-oss/modus-web-components/README.md

 ### Contribution

-If this is your first time in the project, run `npm install` to download 3rd party packages.
+If this is your first time in the project, navigate to the `./stencil-workspace` directory and run `npm install` to download 3rd party packages.

-All web components are located under the src/components directory.
+All web components are located under the `./stencil-workspace/src/components directory.`

 The index.html file provides a place to render components for development and end to end testing.